Rumeysa Gelgi

-Gelgi holds the title of tallest living female teenager, given by Guinness World Records.
+Gelgi holds the title of tallest living female, given by Guinness World Records.
 She is 215.16 cm tall, and weighs 90 kg (198 lbs).

+She has unofficially been surpassed by Chinese professional basketball player Zhang Ziyu.

 Gelgi lives in the Karabük province of Turkey.
 Her height is caused by Weaver syndrome, a rare condition which causes rapid growth and other physical abnormalities.
 It affects men three times more than women.
 Because of her condition, she usually uses a wheelchair to move, but is able to walk short distances with a walker.

 On 28 September 2022, Gelgi flew on an airplane for the first time in her life.
 To accommodate her, Turkish Airlines had to install a stretcher across six seats spanning three rows on one of their planes to make her trip from Istanbul to San Francisco possible.
 The event drew media attention and was shown in a Guinness World Records documentary titled Rumeysa: Walking Tall.

-On 21 November 2024, she met Jyoti Amge, the shortest woman in the world, for the first time at the Savoy Hotel in London, UK.
-The meeting marked the celebration of Guinness World Records Day and the organization’s 70th anniversary.
+On 21 November 2024, she met Jyoti Amge, the shortest woman in the world, for the first time, at the Savoy Hotel in London, England.
+The meeting marked the celebration of Guinness World Records Day and the organisation's 70th anniversary.
 Gelgi and Amge's joint appearances in London received widespread media coverage and public interest.